salman1204/amazon-clone/README.md

-**Live Website Link:  https://clone-ad9dc.web.app/**
+**Live Website Link:  https://clone-ad9dc.web.app/** [N.B: The live link doesn't connect with the Cloud Firestore because of not having a Blaze account in firebase [ I don't have credit card :( ].
+So you may not process the order.
+But everything works fine in the localhostt]

 ✅ **The Technology I've used here:**
     1️⃣ React [ Functional Component + Context API + Hook + React Route]